trufflesuite/trufflesuite.com/public/tutorials/pet-shop.md

 Now that we have written our smart contract, the next steps are to compile and migrate it.

-Truffle has a built-in developer console, which we call Truffle Develop.
-It generated an in-memory text blockchain that we can use to test deploy contracts.
-It also has the ability to run truffle commands directly from the console.
+Truffle has a built-in developer console, which we call Truffle Develop, which generates a development blockchain that we can use to test deploy contracts.
+It also has the ability to run Truffle commands directly from the console.
 We will use Truffle Develop to perform most of the actions on our contract in this tutorial.

 ### Compilation